 Set up and maintain vendor collaboration

-This topic explains how to set up vendor collaboration in Finance and Operations.
-It also describes how to set up a workflow to provision new vendor collaboration users, and manage the security roles for these users.
+This topic explains how to set up vendor collaboration in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+It also explains how to set up a workflow to provision new vendor collaboration users, and how to manage the security roles for those users.

 Set up vendor collaboration security roles